An award-winning educator, author, and cross-disciplinary media scholar.

 Think, Learn, Create with AI

-Wiley-Blackwell | October 2025 | 288 pages
+Wiley-Blackwell | 2026 | 288 pages

 A bold exploration of how knowledge begets new knowledge when human creativity meets artificial intelligence.